Maven raises $27 million for nationwide breast milk delivery service

-Maven Health today announced the closure of a $27 million funding round to launch a nationwide breast milk delivery service for new moms.
+Maven Clinic today announced the closure of a $27 million funding round to launch a nationwide breast milk delivery service for new moms.

 The delivery service is made to complement the Maven digital health platform, which provides a range of services, including help with fertility and adoption, as well as support for postpartum depression, mental health, doctor referrals, and video appointments with health care professionals.